EmmanuelAzu/CodingSimulator/README.md

-# 🚀 CodingSim
+# CodingSimulator

-**CodingSim** turns framework documentation into interactive, LeetCode-style coding challenges.
+**CodingSimulator** turns framework documentation into interactive, LeetCode-style coding challenges.

 Paste a docs URL, generate questions, write code, run test cases, and submit — all in one clean, game-like interface.